nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

 To test just the Bluetooth® LE Central Role operation, you need one of the following setups:

   * A smartphone or a tablet running a compatible application.
-  * Another development kit running the :ref:`zephyr:peripheral_hr` sample.
+  * Another development kit running the :zephyr:code-sample:`ble_peripheral_hr` sample.
     See the documentation for that sample for detailed instructions.

 To test the Relay mode operation, you need one of the following setups:

   * A smartphone or a tablet running a compatible application.
-  * Two additional development kits running :ref:`zephyr:bluetooth_central_hr` and :ref:`zephyr:peripheral_hr` samples.
+  * Two additional development kits running :zephyr:code-sample:`ble_central_hr` and :zephyr:code-sample:`ble_peripheral_hr` samples.

 You can also mix devices when testing this sample.
 For a simple echo test, you only need one additional device.
-Alternatively, you can use a smartphone providing the HRS functionality and a development kit running the :ref:`zephyr:bluetooth_central_hr` sample.
+Alternatively, you can use a smartphone providing the HRS functionality and a development kit running the :zephyr:code-sample:`ble_central_hr` sample.

 For testing, you can also use `nRF Connect for Desktop`_.